matthewpersico/matthewpersico.github.io/Perl/response-to-13-reasons.md

 I don't know.
 But Perl's invariance is not as confusing as people make it out to be.
 It is, in fact, rather useful.

-Simply put, in the context of an indexed access to a portion of an array or hash, the sigil tells you what type of data to expect in return after applying any referencing information; in other words, it's a "cast".
+As stated above, a sigil tells you "what you're going to get back".
+When applied to a variable, the sigil implies the type of the variable.
+In the context of an indexed access to a portion of an array or hash, the sigil tells you what type of data to expect in return after applying any referencing information; in other words, it's a "cast".
 Examples:

 To access the 6th element of the array `@foo=(10, 20, 30, 40, 50, 60, 70, 80)`, you write
 `$foo[5]` (zero-based arrays).
 Why the '$' and not the '@'?
 Well: